 A hermeneutical and exegetical study of the book of Revelation.
 Special attention will be given to recipients, date, historical circumstances, theological emphases, genre, structure, and interpretive approaches.
-Prerequisite: CHRM 1330.
+Prerequisite: CHRM 1301 or CHRM 1330.

 CHRM 3335 The Theology of C.S.
 Lewis (3)